humahq/huma-sdk/README.md

     python examples/questions.py
     ```

-5. There is are [instructions](docs/webhooks.md) and [example code](examples/webhooks.py) on how to setup a webhook callback to receive callback notifications after you call an API endpoint which provides a ticket.
+5. There is are [instructions](docs/webhooks.md) and [example code](examples/webhooks.py) on how to setup a webhook callback to receive callback notifications after you call an API submit endpoint.